emudev-org/emudev.org/_posts/2021-09-21-Angrylion_RDP_Comments.md

         ltil = 0;
         dis = max_level ?
 0 : 1;

-        // TODO: what sharpen/detail options
-        // are doing to lfrac?
         if(!other_modes.sharpen_tex_en && !other_modes.detail_tex_en)
         {
-            if (dis)
+            // clamp lfrac if no sharpen/detail tex if (dis)
                 lf = 0xff;
             else